 When selecting a new investment manager, ESG integration (including climate change), stewardship, and engagement are factored into the Trustee's decision-making process in a manner and degree appropriate to the specific asset class in question.
-The Fund's investment consultant also takes the Trustee's specific objectives and beliefs into account when making any manager recommendations.
+The Fund's Investment Consultant also takes the Trustee's specific objectives and beliefs into account when making any manager recommendations.
+No new investment managers were appointed over the Fund year.